How much does it cost to install central air?

 In the scorching days of summer, there’s nothing better than the refreshing cool of central air.
-If your current cooling unit is failing to chill the air and you’re ready to invest in a new central air conditioning system, it’s important to first know what kind of system you need and how much central air installation costs.
+If your current cooling unit is failing to chill your home and you’re ready to invest in a new central air conditioning system, it’s important to know what kind of system you need and how much central air installation costs.

-Central air conditioning costs an average of about $5,750 to install, but there are many factors that significantly impact the price, including which type of unit you purchase, the size of the unit and the condition of your home.
+Central air conditioning costs an average of about $5,637 to install, with larger or more upgraded units costing $7,500 or more, according to HomeAdvisor as of December 2021.
+But many factors significantly impact the price, including the type of unit you purchase, the unit’s size and the condition of your home.
 If that price is daunting, a personal loan, home equity loan or HELOC could help with financing.

 - Window unit: This single unit operates from your window and has an average cost of $150 to $500, but cooling is usually limited to just one or two rooms.

 - Split air conditioning system: This is a three-part system that includes an air handler, an indoor evaporator coil and an outdoor condenser and compressor unit.
 Split systems cost between $2,000 and $14,500.

 - Central air system: A packaged central air system contains all the same elements as a split system, but they’re bundled into one unit placed on your roof or the side of your home.
 The system runs between $3,900 and $7,500.